Updated: Jun 10

 I hope this summary of breast cancer and FBD provides you the information to start your own plan to prevent these diseases.
 It may seem overwhelming and that’s why I recommend that you have a coach.
 Many of you think that you need to see a doctor only when you’re sick, but that same philosophy is the reason we have an increasing amount of breast cancer developing in this country because women are not proactive and monitored.
 Oh, by the way, monitoring means more than having a mammogram annually or daily self-examination.

 I am offering you the chance to get your own breast cancer evaluation done in my office as my gift to you at no charge.
 I am doing this to eliminate the financial barrier that would prevent you from starting a plan of action.
 I have a questionnaire that I would like you to fill out that evaluates what your risk of obtaining breast cancer is when you schedule.
 We can then discuss preventative treatment options that would fit into your lifestyle and budget that’s best for you.
-I’ll extend this offer until the end of October during breast cancer month to get scheduled up.
 Don’t wait until it’s too late.
 Take a proactive approach today and call the office for your free evaluation and consultation.
 You’ve got nothing to lose and everything to gain by getting the information needed to prevent this disease.

 Want to schedule a consultation?
 Call us at 772-398-4550.